shruu3u/ja-fyp/README.md

 - Link to dataset:  https://www.kaggle.com/datasets/pashupatigupta/emotion-detection-from-text
 - You just needs to download this dataset and you can run the notebooks to see how they work!

 I have uploaded the Website's main Js files and Backend python file.
-They are loacted in the  `Website-Codes` folder:
+They are loacted in the  `Website-Codes` folder.